 Statutory audits are mandatory measures to check the nerves of a company’s finances.
 By road-mapping each function, each department and each transaction, the company is able to get a better picture of its finances.

 Furthermore, a statutory audit allows the government to check if a company is presenting the financial facts in an accurate manner.
 For so long, companies have committed fraudulent activities, but with such an auditing system, the company is now held more accountable than ever.

-Statutory audit is a mandatory auditing of the financing of a business entity (in this blog’s case, a company).
-Here, the company’s financial structure and transactions are assessed to see whether the company is providing right information of its finances to its shareholders and the government.
+Statutory Audit is a mandatory audit of the financing of a business entity (in this blog’s case, a company).
+Here, the company’s financial structure and transactions are assessed to see whether the company is providing the right information about its finances to its shareholders and the government.
 It consists of thorough examination of all the statements, financial statements, bank balance and books of accounts.
 The statutory audit of companies is not optional.
-Think of it as an inspection to check whether you are delivering true financial information to the customers.
+Think of it as an inspection to check whether you are delivering true financial information to customers.

 The Companies Act 2013 has placed some very specific criteria that decide the eligibility of who can and who cannot be the auditor.
 Following are the corporate bodies/individual professionals who are not eligible to be the auditor as per the statutory audit section under companies act:

 The above bodies/professionals aren’t allowed to audit your company.
 Their financial and ethical status shows that they can be compromised and in the pursuit of correct assessment, compromising is intolerable.